Jing316/marketplacetransactlab/lab2-partner-center/README.md

 ### Technical configuration

-Skip this section for this first lab.
-You will come back to it in lab 2.
+You need to fill in the parameters here from what you received as the outcome of lab1 - the SaaS accelerator installation.

 ### Plan overview